 All figures shown in this annual financial report, other than a rate in the dollar, are rounded to the nearest dollar.
-Amounts are presented in Australian Dollars.

-d) Comparative figures

-Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.
+Amounts are presented in Australian Dollars d) Comparative figures Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year

-When the Shire applies an accounting policy retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) Statement of Financial Position as at the beginning of the preceding period in addition to the minimum comparative financial statements is presented.

-e) Budget comparative figures

-Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of disclosure.
+When the Shire applies an accounting policy retrospectively, makes a when the Gille applies an according points retrospectively, makes a retrospective restatement or reclassifies items in its financial statements that has a material effect on the statement of financial position, an additional (third) Statement of Financial Position as at the beginning of the preceding period in addition to the minimum comparative financial statements is e) Budget comparative figures Unless otherwise stated, the budget comparative figures shown in this annual financial report relate to the original budget estimate for the relevant item of g) Fair value of assets and liabilities Fair value is the price that the Shire would receive to sell the asset or would have to pay to transfer a liability, in an orderly (i.e. unforced) transaction between independent, knowledgeable and willing market participants at the measurement date